The owners of a grave can determine who will be buried the grave and allow for memorial works to take place.

 4. Get a witness to sign the form who is known to you but preferably not related.

-5. Send the original form back the cemetery office at North Sheen Cemetery, Lower Richmond Road, Richmond, Surrey TW9 4LL together with an original copy of the Grant of Probate together with a cheque for £102 payable to LBHF or alternatively make a Bacs payment stating the grave number in the reference.
+5. Send the original form back to the cemetery office at North Sheen Cemetery, Lower Richmond Road, Richmond, Surrey TW9 4LL, together with an original copy of the Grant of Probate and a cheque for £124 payable to LBHF.
+Alternatively, please call the cemetery office on 020 8878 1934 to make a payment by card.

 Once we have received the original paperwork and payment we will send a letter of confirmation, stating the new owners and that the transfer has been actioned.